Profiling your models

 There are a couple of interesting things to see here.
 First the total runtime of the code is shown in the bottom; and then the most costly functions are visible on top, one line per function.
 For each function, Self CPU refers to the time spent in this function excluding any called functions; and CPU total refers to the time spent in this function, including called functions.

-For more options to record operations and display the output, please refer to the official documentation for PyTorch profiler.
+For more options to record operations and display outputs, please refer to the official documentation for PyTorch profiler.

 If you want to see more details on the internal steps taken by your model, you can add torch.profiler.record_function() (https://pytorch.org/docs/stable/generated/torch.autograd.profiler.record_function.html) inside your model code to give names to different steps in the calculation.
-This is how we are internally adding names such as Model::forward or ASECalculator::prepare_inputs above.
+This is how we internally set names such as Model::forward or MetatomicCalculator::prepare_inputs above.

 Profiling forces calculation

-Let’s now do the same, but computing the forces for this system.
+Let us now do the same, but while also computing the forces for this system.
 This mean we should now see some time spent in the backward() function, on top of everything else.

 with torch.profiler.profile() as forces_profiler: